 International Studies in Planning Concentration

 International studies in planning (ISP) is both a curricular concentration within the department and a program of the Mario Einaudi Center for International Studies at Cornell.
 Most students in ISP also do class work within the other two departmental concentrations.
-In addition, Cornell's preeminent global position in international development work allows students to draw on a huge range of faculty and clases across the university.
-Graduates find positions as policy analysts and project managers in national and international development agencies, government foreign assistance programs, NGOs, and as planners both in the private and public sector in various countries around the world.
+In addition, Cornell's preeminent global position in international development work allows students to draw on a huge range of faculty and classes across the university.
+Graduates find positions as policy analysts and project managers in national and international development agencies, government foreign assistance programs, nonprofit organizations, nongovernmental organizations, and as planners both in the private and public sector in various countries around the world.

-Students probe urban, regional, and international development processes and their implications for the lives and livelihoods of people in diverse international contexts.
-Students learn to critically assess international development policies and analyze the design and implementation of programs that reflect a commitment to environmental sustainability, economic vitality, and social justice.
+Students study urbanization, informality, and development processes and their implications for the lives and livelihoods of people in diverse international contexts.
+Students learn to critically assess international development policies and analyze the design and implementation of programs that reflect a commitment to environmental sustainability, economic vitality, and social justice

 With this course of study, students use the tools of planning analysis to: